earthsteading/wominjeka/README.md

 ## Services
  - Owner-builder: see below list for surveyor services, especially providing council approved building permits and occupancy certificates.
- - Builder-contractor: for engineered approved schematics and performance solutions please see [full list of Earthsteading Ltd services](https://github.com/earthsteading)
+ - Builder-contractor: for engineered approved schematics and performance solutions please see [full list of Earthsteading Pty Ltd services](https://github.com/earthsteading)

 ### Building permits and surveying services
 The aim of our building surveying services is to expediate the time it takes to comply with building and construction code regulations (NCC).
 Contact us now for our pre-design and pre-application advice service so we can guide you through the complex maze of building legislation which is ever changing.